Appearance

 const editor = el.getEditor();See also

-- FlowCanvas — showcase & API — the full prop / event / slot / handle reference, theming, and accessibility.
+- FlowCanvas — showcase & API — the full prop / event / slot / handle reference, and theming.

 - FlowCanvas comparison — how it stacks up against the per-framework libraries.